dariye/personal-goals/happy-moments/2017-moments.md

 Completed day 3 of JavaScript30.

 # 01/05/2017
-So it was the flu after all and my mom almost convinced me it was malaria.
+So I had the flu after all and my mom almost convinced me it was malaria.
 Not in Amurica!
 Well I made some pepper soup (without habaneros unfortunately) to soothe my throat :).
 Heard from my good friend Abhi today!
 Completed day 4 of JavaScript30.

+# 01/06/2017
+It's been yet another proud lazy day.
+I'm actually feeling better now.
+I can taste food!
+Spoke at length with Aunt Margaret today which something I quite like doing Working on day 5 of JavaScript30.